scylladb/sphinx-scylladb-theme/README.rst

     poetry publish

-After publishing the package, you should see the new release listed on [PyPi](https://pypi.org/project/sphinx-scylla-theme/#history).
+After publishing the package, you should see the new release listed on  `PyPI <https://pypi.org/project/sphinx-scylla-theme/#history>`_.